udexon/PhosPM/README.md

 In fact, this idea is not new and numerous programs have been written to do that.

-The problem is exactly that &mdash; need to install the program.
+The problem is exactly that &mdash; need to install those programs.

+PhosPM is a completely web based solution &mdash; and beyond!

 ## How to use PhosPM